geoserver/geoserver-history/doc/en/user/source/filter/function_reference.rst

      - Returns the end point of the line
    * - envelope
      - ``geometry``:geometry
-     - Returns the polygon representing the envelope of the geometry, that is, the minimum rectangle with sides parellels to the axis containing it
+     - Returns the polygon representing the envelope of the geometry, that is, the minimum rectangle with sides parallels to the axis containing it
    * - equalsExact
      - ``a``:Geometry, ``b``:Geometry
      - Returns true if the two geometries are exactly equal, same coordinates in the same order